micahstubbs/moodle-forum-scraper/README.md

 built with Python 2.7.8 on Mac OS X Yosemite

 ####usage
-run from the terminal with the commands
+run the scripts from the terminal with the commands:

 `python 1-scrape-forums.py`